lahkokkk/Web-shope/README.md

 ## Pages
 - `index.html`: The main customer-facing storefront.
-- `login.html`: The login page for the administrator.
 - `admin.html`: The dashboard for managing products (CRUD operations).
+A login modal will appear on this page if not authenticated.

 ## Admin Credentials
 - **Email:** aikacungwen30@gmail.com